Sustainability

 Formation of a Labor Union

-The Fuji Electric Group Union has a membership of 13,484 people as of March 31, 2023 and is a member of the Japanese Electrical Electronic & Information Union.
+As of March 31, 2025, the Fuji Electric Group Union has 13,596 members and is affiliated with the Japanese Electrical, Electronic & Information Union.

 Solutions Moving Forward through Labor-Management Discussions